-The Doctors Covid Collective reports in Her brochure, which I can also fully agree with, that one in every 250 children (0.4%) will get a serious side effect from a vaccination.
-Nurse specialist GGZ Martin Voerknecht posted it and I saw it pop up in more usually reliable 'sources'.
+The Doctors Covid Collective reports in Her brochure, which I completely agree with, that one in every 250 children (0.4%) will have a serious side effect from a vaccination.
+Mental health nurse specialist Martin Voerknecht posted it and I saw it pop up in more generally reliable 'sources'.
 The echo chamber.
-I also shared it on Facebook but then read the Pfizer report and found out that it is incomplete and therefore misleading information.
-Here is my rectification.
+I also shared it on Facebook myself, but then read the Pfizer report and discovered that it is incomplete and therefore misleading information.
+Here is my correction.

 - Hospitalization (or extension thereof)